 “For academic researchers, policy makers, NGOs and broader civil society members interested in Islamist experiences and practices of governance this is a must read.
 The book not only helps address many misconceived notions about the challenges which Hamas has faced since it was elected in 2006 but it also assists readers in nuancing the particular context in which such a case of Islamist governance actually operates.”

-Michelle Pace, Professor of Politics and International Studies, Department of Social Sciences and Business, Roskilde University; Honorary Professor, University of Birmingham.
+Michelle Pace, Professor of Politics and International Studies, Department of Social Sciences and Business, Roskilde University.

 “Gaza under Hamas is a fascinating, original, and uniquely well-researched analysis of how Hamas governs.
 Drawing on four years of ethnographic research, the author combines empirical granularity and analytical clarity to provide a wealth of new insights on the domestic politics of the Gaza Strip.
 The book will become the standard work on the Hamas administration and a must-read for anyone interested in rebel governance, political Islam, Middle East politics, Islamic Law, or Palestinian history.”

-Thomas Hegghammer, Director of Terrorism Research at the Norwegian Defence Research Establishment (FFI); Adjunct Professor of Political Science at the University of Oslo.
+Thomas Hegghammer, Professor of Political Science at the University of Oslo; Director of Terrorism Research at the Norwegian Defence Research Establishment FFI.

 “Björn Brenner provides a well-researched, timely and extensive account of Hamas’s complex approach to governance, also offering a very interesting portrait of life in the Gaza Strip.”

-Benedetta Berti, Fellow at the Institute for National Security Studies; Robert A. Fox Senior Fellow at the Foreign Policy Research Institute; TED Senior Fellow.
+Benedetta Berti, Head of Policy Planning at North Atlantic Treaty Organisation NATO; Robert A. Fox Senior Fellow at the Foreign Policy Research Institute; TED Senior Fellow.